BTS Earns Highest Spot Ever On Billboard Hot 100 For A K-pop Group

 And while number 67 may not seem impressive to some, the spot is certainly something to be celebrated considering the single is almost entirely in Korean.

 BTS released the music video for “DNA” simultaneously alongside the group’s comeback album, “Love Yourself: Her.”
-The group’s leader, Rap Monster, told Billboard that the single marked a second chapter for the band’s career.
+The group’s frontman Kim Nam-joon, also known as Rap Monster, told Billboard that the single marked a second chapter for the band’s career.

-“We tried to apply new grammar and perspectives ― if you listen to the song, you’ll understand what I’m trying to say ― it’s very different from our previous music, technically and musically,” Rap Monster told Billboard.
+“We tried to apply new grammar and perspectives ― if you listen to the song, you’ll understand what I’m trying to say ― it’s very different from our previous music, technically and musically,” Kim told Billboard.

 Listen to the record-breaking single below.